hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 ```

 Eureka!
 The `transpose` function has become extremely expensive for this big data.
-Note, the number of funtion calls is still about the same, about 7000 vs. 500000, but at-least some of the functions have become exensive and interestingly the total cost was actually growing sub-linearly for the List Comprehension method.
+Note, the number of function calls is still about the same, about 7000 vs. 500000, but at-least some of the functions have become expensive and interestingly the total cost was actually growing sub-linearly for the List Comprehension method.

 Now, when one looks at this data, it's clearly not that counter intuitive.
 We are doing a `memcpy` of a huge array in the `transpose` method and that's likely is a cause of real slowdown.
 While in the former case, there was still `memcpy`, but on a data that could probably fit easily in cache (or at-least was quite cache friendly) compared to this.
-A lesson from 'Networking Datapath 101' don't do `memcpy` in the fast path.
+A lesson from 'networking data-path 101' don't do `memcpy` in the fast path.

 We need to still follow this line of thought and find out more about what's happening under the hood.
 Some of the things that are worth experimenting include -